Elhameed/Elhameed/README.md

 - 👯 I’m looking to collaborate on **open source projects**

-- 👨‍💻 All of my projects are available at: [https://teniolaajani.netlify.app/](https://teniolaajani.netlify.app/)
+- 👨‍💻 All of my projects are available [here](https://teniolaajani.netlify.app/)

 - 📫 How to reach me: **a.ajani@alustudent.com**